 Stick a card game or two in your bag and have them with you at restaurants.
 I used to take my kids out for card game dates at a bagel store.
 We have many happy memories of playing Go Fish while eating bagels.

-Also, the recommended age ranges of the card games aren’t gospel — you know your kids best if they can play games higher or lower than the recommended age level.
+Also, keep in mind that the recommended age ranges of the card games aren’t set in stone.
+You know your kids best and can decide if they can play games higher or lower than the recommended age levels.

 Roll and Play